Invulu/organic-widgets/README.txt

 5. A list of some of the custom widgets included as seen within the Customizer.

 == Changelog ==

+= 1.4.14 =
+* Added TGM required plugin scripts
+* Required Classic Widgets plugin in preparation for next WP update
+* Added text alignment options to TinyMCE for all widgets
+* Fixed class for textarea fields in widgets
+* Enqueued YouTube API for Hero Widget only if active
+* Removed one admin notice

 = 1.4.13 =
 * Updated deprecated jQuery window load function